-Hernias can leave the sufferer with persistent pain, but for some patients, undergoing laparoscopic hernia repair surgery wasn’t the solution they were hoping for.
+Hernias can leave the sufferer with persistent pain.
+Many end up using medications, such as the 1000mg vape cartridge with CBD oil, to help manage this in their day-to-day lives.
+Others look into more permanent solutions.
+However, for some patients, undergoing laparoscopic hernia repair surgery wasn’t the solution they were hoping for.

 Surgeons often implant surgical mesh to support the weakened tissue that caused the hernia.
 Hernia mesh can be absorbable and dissolve in the body over time, or nonabsorbable and remain indefinitely.
 The device is either made from natural materials like pig or cow tissue, or synthetic materials.